youzan/SigmaTableViewModel/README.md

 ...
 ```

-There will be more ***if else*** code in the rest datasrouce & delegate methods, especially in the ***tableView:cellForRowAtIndexPath:*** method.
-Take a look at the code in class ***BadTableViewController*** for more details.
+There will be more *if else* code in the rest datasrouce & delegate methods, especially in the *tableView:cellForRowAtIndexPath:* method.
+Take a look at the code in *BadTableViewController* in the demo for more details.
 We can see the problem here.
-There are so many hardcode things and duplicate logic & code.
+There are so many hardcode things and duplicate code.
 What we need is to use a model to hold all the logic and only use the model in these delegate & datasource methods.
-That is what the ***SigmaTableViewModel*** does.
+That is what the *SigmaTableViewModel* does.

-SigmaTableViewModel provides an depth 2 array ***sectionModelArray***.
+*SigmaTableViewModel* provides an depth 2 array ***sectionModelArray***.
 The 1st level is the section, and 2nd level is row.
 So what we need is to create this array and tell tableview to use it, like this:

 ```objective-c
 - (void)viewDidLoad {